Constraining dark energy models using Jackknife and Bootstrap resampling: Statistical techniques

 \subsection{Bayesian analysis: MCMC and Nested sampling}

-In the previous subsections, we discussed the frequentist approach, including the GLS and the two resampling techniques, to constrain parameters of various dark energy models using the PPS dataset.
-In this section, we carry out our analysis using Bayesian methods.
+In the previous subsections, we discussed the frequentist approach, including the GLS and the two resampling techniques.
+In this section, we describe parameter estimation using Bayesian methods.
 Bayes' theorem provides a systematic way to estimate the model parameters and their associated uncertainties and is stated as (see, for instance, \cite{sivia_book}),

 where $P(\theta|D)$ is the posterior probability of the model parameters given the data $D$, $P(D|\theta)$ is the likelihood which quantifies how probable it is to observe the data given the underlying model parameters, $P(\theta)$ is the prior information about the parameters, and $P(D)$ is the normalization constant or evidence.
 If we assume a Gaussian-distributed dataset, the likelihood is expressed in terms of the $\chi^2$ as,